mobizt/FirebaseClient/README.md

-For PlatformIO IDE, using the following command.
+For `PlatformIO` IDE, using the following command.

 **pio lib install "FirebaseClient""**

 Or at **PIO Home** -> **Library** -> **Registry** then search **FirebaseClient**.

+In case ESP32, PlatformIO's platform-espressif32 core is outdated.
+You should use [pioarduino](https://github.com/pioarduino) platform instead.

 - ### Manual installation

-For Arduino IDE, download zip file from the repository (Github page) by select **Code** dropdown at the top of repository, select **Download ZIP**
+For `Arduino IDE`, download the zip file from the repository (Github page) by select **Code** dropdown at the top of repository, select **Download ZIP**

 From Arduino IDE, select menu **Sketch** -> **Include Library** -> **Add .ZIP Library...**.